 (Special exhibition in the Literature Museum © Österreichische Nationalbibliothek)

 A utopia and an apocalypse essentially represent two ends of a spectrum, each reflecting a different balance between the hopes and fears of humanity.

 Give a writer a pen and they’ll conjure up any number of imaginary and imagined worlds and futures.
-So, inevitably, authors through the centuries have turned their attention to such considerations, and some of the results have long become embedded in the public consciousness.
-Think of such novels as Brave New World.
+So, inevitably, authors through the centuries have turned their attention to such considerations.
+Some of the results have long become embedded in the public consciousness; think of such novels as Brave New World.
 Or 1984.

 The compact Utopias and Apocalypses exhibition asks how these writers have perceived the future of life on earth and showcases the outcome of such literary endeavours: from aspirational utopian visions to technological predictions and dark visions of apocalyptic disasters.
 The displays feature books, manuscripts and other items from the extensive collections of the National Library (and loans from other institutions).